ContainerSolutions/k8s-deployment-strategies/ab-testing/README.md

-# A/B testing using Istio
+# A/B testing using Istio service mesh

 > Version B is released to a subset of users under specific condition.